An excellent critical examination of Jesus' resurrection

 The Resurrection: A Critical Inquiry by Michael J Alter is outstanding.
 The book literally tries to think of every problem with the core belief of Christianity that Jesus was saved from the dead bodily by God.
 Jesus supposedly died and rose to live forever in glory and perfection and happiness.
 The sign of the resurrection was to be the essential authentication of Jesus claims.

-To me the book's most important point is that the Christian scriptures never report even one direct eyewitness to Jesus’s resurrection.
+To me the book's most important point is that the Christian scriptures never report even one direct eyewitness to the resurrection of Jesus from the dead.
 That settles the dispute.
 It does not stop Christians from trying to make out accounts that don't claim to be eyewitness actually are.
 Christians show themselves dishonest and incompetent or they think everybody is stupid.

 It is odd that the gospel of John author claims to be an eyewitness to the blood and water coming out of Jesus' side after he died but does not claim to have eyewitnessed a resurrection appearance.
 This is as good an admission that there is only hearsay in favour of a resurrection.